jackpf/FacebookNotifications/README.md

 FacebookNotifications
 =====================

-Periodically checks for new Facebook notifications via an OS X system notification tray.
+Periodically checks for new Facebook notifications via a system notification tray.
+Working on OS X and Linux (albeit buggy), untested on Windows.

 Build instructions:
 * Requires Maven: